pattern

 to reduce the effects of alcohol in a person's system

-Ex: In emergency situations , medical professionals work diligently sober up patients and address any health risks .
+Ex: In emergency situations , medical professionals work diligently to sober up patients and address any health risks .

 daily words